 You have the benefit of booking your motorcycle tour with a UK tour operator who has in place Financial Payment Protection Insurance with Towergate Stevens & Chapman, so that your money paid to us in advance is protected in accordance with The Package Travel Regulations 1992.

 Before you go

 *For non-UK riders, please contact us for your own bespoke freight arrangements.
 We can facilitate freight from major freight hubs in USA, Canada, Australia, South Africa and elsewhere.
 For EU riders we ask you to bring your motorcycle to London for freight and if necessary, we can organise a bike collection and drop off with your nearest dealer.
-Some extra fees may be chargeable for different freight arrangements.
+Extra fees will be chargeable for different freight arrangements.

 What type of bike do I need?

-We recommend that you use a medium to large capacity dual purpose / adventure style bike.
+Our expeditions are designed so that you can use your own motorcycle.
+We recommend that you use a dual purpose / adventure style bike.
 We support any make and model.
-Our Support Crew ride the Triumph Tiger 800XCx or Triumph Explorer XC.
-We also have lots of experience with the BMW GS range.
-What is important is that you have a reliable and robust bike that you are comfortable riding and it has been fully serviced prior to the start and has new tyres.
+Our Support Crew ride the Triumph Tiger 800XCA or Tiger 1200XCA.
+We also have extensive experience with the BMW GS motorcycle range, having ridden them for over 15 years.
+What is important is that you have a reliable and robust bike that you are comfortable riding and has been fully serviced prior to the start and has new tyres.

 What riding experience do I need?

 This is primarily all paved road route.
 (Note that the “Road of Death” is an optional ride only.)
 Riders must have competent road riding skills, with previous overseas riding experience.
 The route provides varying road conditions from the flatlands of the Pampas to the twists and turns of the Andes.
 There are plenty of animals to be wary of – llama, alpaca, vicuna.
 Traffic conditions in El Alto, La Paz and Arequipa are very busy and chaotic and you need to be alert and assertive, with good slow control to ease yourself through the traffic.